sguox002/leetcode/leetcode-all.md

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-1151	Minimum Swaps to Group All 1's Together    		58.7%	Medium
+equivalent to find the window with most 1s. window size=total number of 1s.
+->>

+<<-1156	Swap For Longest Repeated Character Substring    		47.7%	Medium
+equivalent: find the longest window with only one char different from the other one.
+You need has at least one outside the group. try each index as the repeat char and expand the window.
+->>

+<<-1163	Last Substring in Lexicographical Order    		35.7%	Hard
+or the max substring.
+a string is larger: prefix is larger or it is longer. is the first largest char suffix string the last string? not really, for example "cacacb", the max is "cb" build a trie and the rightmost brnach is the answer.
+- the answer is the suffix string with max char as the first char. (so we can get rid of those starting char not the max char, but worse case will not improve)
+- if we compare the n suffix string, we will get O(N^2)
+- using two pointer:
+i the best candidate position, j loop over following chars
+k: the length or following chars. if s[j+k]>s[i+k] then i is not best, move to j.

+->>

+<<-1176	Diet Plan Performance    		53.9%	Easy
+for k days, if the sum <L, get -1, if sum>R get 1, otherwise get 0. fixed size sliding window.
+->>

+<<-1208	Get Equal Substrings Within Budget    		42.9%	Medium
+two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost. sliding window.
+->>

+<<-1248	Count Number of Nice Subarrays    		56.6%	Medium
+find number of subarrays with k odd number inside. sliding window: only keep the odd numbers with fixed k window.
+->>
 <<-1343	Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold    		64.3%	Medium
 fix size sliding window.
 ->>